eotles/otles_notes/_pages/home.md

     excerpt: 'My name is Erkin Ötleş & I’m a physician-engineer.
 This is my website focused on engineering & medicine.

     I am currently at the University of Michigan, completing my final year of combined MD-PhD training.
 Previously I worked as an engineer at Epic and led a healthcare data science team.
-I am an expert in developing & implementing artificial intelligence tools across the sprectrum of healthcare.
+I am an expert in developing & implementing artificial intelligence tools in healthcare.

-    I like making new friends, feel free to reach out to me here.
+    I like making new friends, feel free to .
     '
+    url: "#test-link"
+    btn_label: "reach out to me here"
+    btn_class: "btn--primary"

 intro:
   - excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at malesuada, enim eaque.
 Quis nulla, netus tempor in diam gravida tincidunt, *proin faucibus* voluptate felis id sollicitudin.
 Centered with `type="center"`'